-MBA (Health Care Administration): Prepares students for leadership and management roles in hospitals, clinics, extended care facilities, assisted living facilities, and group practices by providing skills in economics, organizational behavior, marketing, global business, accounting and finance, health care management, legal aspects of health care organizations, health services administration, and leadership of health care organizations.
+Students who are practicing clinicians or health care professionals and who aspire to advance in their fields have the option to complete an MBA in Health Care Administration.
+This 36-credit hour program prepares working professionals for leadership and management roles in hospitals, clinics, extended care facilities, assisted living facilities, and group practices.
+The MBA-HCA curriculum addresses the functional areas of business (economics, organizational behavior, marketing, global business, accounting, and finance) as well as those more specific to effective management and leadership in the health care industry.